Industry News

 Synchronous motors are particularly suitable for low-speed drives because their power factor can always be adjusted to 1.0 and their efficiency is high.
 On the other hand, asynchronous motors are useful for speeds above 600 RPM.

 Unlike asynchronous motors, synchronous motors can run at ultra-low speeds by using high-power electronic converters that generate very low frequencies.
-They can be used to drive crushers, rotary kilns and variable speed ball mills.
+They can be used to drive crushers, rotary kilns and variable-speed ball mills.

 Synchronous and Asynchronous Motors-Where Are They Used?cid=23